ethereum/fv-blog/README.md

+# Formal verifcation blog

+This repo is adapted from [the solidity blog](https://github.com/ethereum/solidity-blog/) which in turn inherits from [the EF blog](https://github.com/ethereum/blog/).

 ## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/ethereum/solidity-blog/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://github.com/ethereum/fv-blog/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.